 have become more powerful, and these vehicles are increasingly used in public places, the dangers associated with them have grown exponentially.
 Their use is attracting the attention of authorities ranging from city councils to the U.S. Department of Transportation

 .
 So today we discuss the many aspects of golf cart safety.

 Even though they were specifically made for golf courses, golf carts have been found to be efficient and practical in several other settings.
 They have been used for years in resorts and campgrounds, and they are extremely popular in beach areas along the coast and on islands.
 However, within the past few years, golf carts have continued to find their way further inland away from the oceans.

 As gas prices increased, people began to view golf carts as a legitimate means of local transportation, and many retailers now report that sales of carts for neighbourhood use outpace sales of those bound for the links.
 Also, business is brisk throughout the year rather than only during the summer.

 On average, golf cart drivers travel at about 15 mph, and many models are capped at 20 or 25 mph to fit into the federal classification for slow-moving vehicles.
 However, it is not unknown for some golf carts to carry souped-up engines capable of reaching speeds of 30 mph or higher.

-Speed governors do not only help manufacturers meet regulations but also act as safety systems that kick on even when traveling downhill, and most people have no problem with any of the recommended safety features.
+Speed governors do not only help manufacturers meet regulations but also act as safety systems that kick on even when travelling downhill and most people have no problem with any of the recommended safety features.
 The selling points for golf carts have little to do with maximum speed.
 These vehicles are in demand because they are inexpensive, reliable and convenient.
-In addition, Greenville Online reports that they “encourage camaraderie and neighborliness.”
+In addition, Greenville Online reports that they “encourage camaraderie and neighbourliness.”